mykelalvis/FATESRD/Other/fate-core-SRD.md

 However, if you have a secondary objective in the conflict scene, you might need to roll an overcome action instead.
 You'll encounter this most often if you want to move between zones but there's a [[situation aspect]] in place making that problematic.

 Regardless, you only get to make one skill roll on your turn in an exchange, unless you're defending against someone else's action—you can do that as many times as you want.
-You can even make [[defend]] actions on behalf of others, so long as you fulfill two conditions: it has to be reasonable for you to interpose yourself between the attack and its target, and you have to suffer the effects of any failed rolls.
+You can even make [[Defend]] actions on behalf of others, so long as you fulfill two conditions: it has to be reasonable for you to interpose yourself between the attack and its target, and you have to suffer the effects of any failed rolls.

 ###### Full Defense

 If you want, you can forgo your action for the exchange to concentrate on defense.
-You don't get to do anything proactive, but you do get to roll all [[defend]] actions for the exchange at a +2 bonus.
+You don't get to do anything proactive, but you do get to roll all [[Defend]] actions for the exchange at a +2 bonus.

 {example}